raspberrypilearning/find-the-bug/en/step_9.md

 For each level you will need to:
 - Add a backdrop
 - Click on the Stage pane.
 Drag the new backdrop into position before the end backdrop.
-- Add a `when backdrop switches to` block for the new backdrop and add code to position and hide the bug
+- Add a `when backdrop switches to`{:class="block3events"} block for the new backdrop and add code to position and hide the bug

 Here are the blocks you will need to hide the bug on a new level: